 - Keep the end (or middle) in mind – focus on how you will feel when you finish exercising rather than the beginning.
 Positive thoughts and feelings about exercise will impact your likelihood of doing it in the future.

 - Break it Up – dividing the total amount of time you need to exercise daily into more manageable chunks, i.e. 10-minute slots, makes it easier to fit into your busy day.
 For example, two x 15 minute walks to and from the station.

 - Walk, think, talk – Use the time to do something else as well, listen to a podcast talk, have a walking meeting, call your mum!

 - Prepare to avoid excuses – put yourself in a situation where you are unable to avoid exercising.
 For example, leave your work clothes at the office and have your exercise clothes ready to jump into by your bed, make an appointment with a trainer or prepay for a class, money is a great motivator!

 - Be social – it’s far more enjoyable to exercise with others.
 Join a club or regularly meet with friends to provide motivation and make it fun!

 - Enjoy yourself – find something that you enjoy doing.
 Not everyone wants to belong to a gym. whether it is a rambling club, outdoor tai chi or Zumba there are many ways to increase movement levels.

 - Do it outside – exercising outside can have added positive effects on our psychological wellbeing by changing our surroundings and getting out into fresh air.

 - Sit Less – Sitting for long periods of time can increase risks of lifestyle diseases such as cancer, diabetes and cardiovascular disease.
-Take a look at my blog below and tips that can help you to reduce this.
+Take a look at my blog Sitting: The New Silent Killer to discover helpful tips that can help you to reduce this.